-Auto manufacturers know the modern consumer is accustomed to a lot of technology, and different models feature a variety of tools that might make your drive time easier or more pleasant.
+Auto manufactures know the modern consumer is accustomed to a lot of technology, and different models feature a variety of tools that might make your drive time easier, safer, more connected or more pleasant.

 - Onboard navigation: Built in navigation systems give you directions when you’re driving in an unfamiliar area.
 Some systems are more advanced than others, and adaptive systems can often reroute you to avoid traffic jams.
 Base models do not usually include this feature, so if you a map system on your smartphone or have a separate GPS system, you may not really need this built-in technology.